fontforge/designwithfontforge.com/en-US/Glossary.md

 See also X-height, Cap-height, Ascender, Descender, Overshoot

-### Bézier curve or Bézier splines
+### B&eacute;zier curve or B&eacute;zier splines

-Bézier curves are described in detail in the Bézier section of the main manual.
+B&eacute;zier curves are described in detail in the B&eacute;zier section of the main manual.

 ### Bidi